RFL Women's Super League: Woman of Steel award

 The Woman of Steel is an annual award for the best player of the season in Super League.
 It was formed in 2018 to become a part of the Man of Steel Awards at the end of the men's Super League season.

 Sponsorship

-In August 2019 a sponsorship deal with bookmakers Betfred was announced to start immediately and which will run until the end of the 2021 season (concurrent with Betfred's sponsorship of Super League).
+In August 2019, a sponsorship deal with bookmakers Betfred was announced to start immediately and run until the end of the 2021 season (concurrent with Betfred's sponsorship of Super League).
+In October 2021, it was announced that the sponsorship deal had been was extended for a further two years.
+A three-year extension to the sponsorship was announced in October 2023 as part deal that included men's, women's and wheelchair cup and league competitions.